 - Apply to BJU.

 - After being admitted to BJU, apply for Veterans Educational Benefits.
-Information regarding eligibility, applications and certification may be obtained from the Veterans Administration (1.888.GI.BILL.1) or from BJU’s OVA.
+Information regarding eligibility, applications and certification may be obtained from the Veterans Administration (1-888-GI-BILL-1) or from BJU’s Military Educational Benefits Coordinator.

-- Upon receipt of all required documentation, your Enrollment Certification will be submitted to the VA Regional Office.
+- 5. Upon receipt of all required documents and after Drop/Add period we will submit enrollment certification to the VA Regional Office.

-The OVA acts as a point of contact and liaison for the student, the university and the Veterans Administration.
-The School’s Certifying Official (SCO) collects and processes all required VA documentation.
-Note that the SCO is not part of the Veterans Administration, but is an employee of Bob Jones University.
+The Military Educational Benefits Coordinator acts as a point of contact and liaison for the student, the university and the Veterans Administration and collects and processes all required VA documentation.
+Note that the Military Educational Benefits Coordinator is not part of the Veterans Administration, but is an employee of Bob Jones University.

 School’s Certifying Official